sushilt553/Blocks-Smasher/README.md

 * User has 3 lives.
 * If the ball falls outside the paddle, user will lose a life.
 * User can also use the SPACEBAR to pause/resume the game anytime.
 * User can enter their name and select a ball for the game.
+* User will have 7 ball choices to choose from.
 * User is able to mute or unmute the audio in the game.
 * User should click PLAY button to begin.